Where to stay in Vietnam

 So what is a typical Vietnamese hotel like?

-One of our favourite hotels is the newly opened Pu Luong Retreat, nestled in a magical hillside location deep in the mountains of the Pu Luong Reserve about 4 hours from Hanoi.
-There are only a handful of rooms, each built in sympathy with the local surroundings – one even has a tree growing through the centre to avoid having to cut it down!
+One of our favourite hotels is the Pu Luong Retreat, nestled in a magical hillside location deep in the mountains of the Pu Luong Reserve about 4 hours from Hanoi.
+Each of the beautifully decorated rooms is built in sympathy with the local surroundings – one even has a tree growing through the centre to avoid having to cut it down!

 How do high-end and mid-range hotels compare?